-Any criminal offense, suspected criminal activity, or other emergency on campus should be reported directly to the Dallas College Police Department by telephone, in person, or by dialing (972) 860-4290 from any campus phone or by using one of the emergency telephones located throughout our campuses.
+Any criminal offense or criminal activity suspected, or other emergency on campus should be reported directly to the Dallas College Police Department by telephone, in person, or by dialing 972-860-4290 (Dispatch) from any campus phone or by using one of the emergency telephones located throughout our campuses.
 Campus elevators are also equipped with emergency phones.
 Upon receipt of the call, the Emergency Services Division personnel can supply information or dispatch officers, as necessary.